onelogin/onelogin-oidc-node/README.md

 1. Auth Flow - An Express + Passport app example
 2. Implicit Flow - A Single Page App (SPA) example
+3. Password Grant - A sample using the Resource Owner Password Grant

 ## What can I use these for
 OpenId Connect is a great way to add user authentication to your application